Tiramisu

 What You’ll Need To Make Tiramisu

-The recipe is made with raw eggs.
-With that in mind, use only fresh, properly refrigerated and clean grade A or AA eggs with intact shells, and avoid contact between the yolks/whites and the shell.
+• Egg Yolks: Create a luscious and creamy custard filling, essential for the texture and richness of the tiramisu.
+Because the recipe is made with raw egg yolks, use only fresh, properly refrigerated, and clean grade A or AA eggs with intact shells, and avoid contact between the yolks/whites and the shell.

 Mix the boiling water, instant espresso, and ¼ cup of the rum in a shallow bowl.
 Set aside and allow to cool to room temperature.